Why should I spay or neuter my pet?

-Pet Fixers is scheduled to hold 8 clinics between April and November 2020.
-Registration for the clinics will open in February.
+Pet Fixers is scheduled to hold 8 clinics between April and November 2022.
+Registration opens on the first of the month prior to the month of the schedule clinic.
+For example, registration for the September clinic would open on August 1.
 Please check the calendar page for a list of clinics and special events.
 You may also want to follow our Facebook page to be alerted of changes or cancellations.
 We will do our best to personally contact all our clients if we must cancel a clinic.

 General anesthesia is administered to perform the surgery and medications are given to minimize pain.
 You will be asked to keep your pet calm and quiet for a few days after surgery as the incision begins to heal.
 You will be told when and where to arrive with your pet when you receive confirmation of your acceptance for surgery.
 Everyone arrives during that same time window, so please be prepared with any documents you may need.
 Cats must be in carriers and dogs must be securely leashed.